 by Mike Stack

-9. The 1914 Cracker Jack Ty Cobb is a key card to own because it represents a Hall of Fame player at the height of his career in a popular and difficult set that brought baseball cards out of tobacco products and into America's food products.
-It is a valuable and key card to any discussion of baseball nostalgia.
-It is the ninth most significant card of all time.
+9. The 1914 Cracker Jack Ty Cobb is a key card to own because it represents a Hall of Fame player at the height of his career in a popular and difficult set that brought baseball cards out of tobacco products and into America’s food products.
+The Cracker Jack Cobb is valuable and key card to any discussion of baseball nostalgia.

-7. The 1954 Bowman Ted Williams is both rare and a highly attractive card of the player many regard as the greatest hitter of all time.
+is both rare and a highly attractive card of the player many regard as the greatest hitter of all time.
 It was short printed over a contract issue and clearly one of the cards all major collectors should strive to own.
-It ranks seventh on our list.

 6. The 1934 Goudey Lou Gehrig ranks sixth on the list.
-There are actually two Lou Gehrig cards in this set, one which carries Gehrig’s endorsement--testimony to the popularity of the Iron Horse during this era.
+There are actually two Lou Gehrig cards in this set, one which carries Gehrig’s endorsement–testimony to the popularity of the Iron Horse during this era.
 It is card number 37 and thanks to the brilliant colors and terrific artwork of a smiling Gehrig during the height of his career, it is the more appealing of the two.

 Joe DiMaggio.
 It’s a little strange looking thanks to Goudey’s desire to get a little crazy with the art, but it is considered the rookie card of one of the games greatest icons.
-When looking for a card of the Yankee Clipper this is the one to own.
+When looking for a card of the Yankee Clipper, this is the one to own.

 4. The 1963 Topps Pete Rose rookie was the hottest card on the market for several years.
-As Rose continued his inevitable march to break Ty Cobb’s record for most career hits, this card was bought and sold in large quantities.
+As Rose continued his inevitable march to break Ty Cobb’s record for most career hits, the Rose rookie was bought and sold in large quantities.
 It was so popular it became one of the most highly counterfeited cards and helped lead to the creation of sports card grading and authenticating companies.
-It ranks as the fourth most important baseball card of all time.

 3. The 1933 Goudey Babe Ruth #144 is our third most important card.
 There are a total of four cards of the Bambino in this famous set.
 Card #144 is the consensus best looking card of the four and most highly sought after.

-1. The number one card of all time achieves its lofty status because it is the only card that has withstood the test of time.
-The 1952 Topps Mickey Mantle is the best for several reasons.
+is the best for several reasons.
 It is a rare card from the 1952 high number series.
 It is considered a rookie card, even though Mantle first appeared in 1951 Bowman and although it’s expensive, it’s status as an American collectible icon is secure.

 The ’52 Mantle just has an air about it.
 Blessed with terrific eye appeal, it represents Topps marriage with Mantle as the two ushered in the golden era of baseball cards.
 It is simply the best card to own of the player with the highest star quality in the modern history of baseball.
 Other players may have been better than Mantle but none achieved the status he did, especially in the baseball card market which grew exponentially on the backs of people who saw him play.